armada-ths/old.armada.nu/content/webtv.md

 ---
 ## Armada Talks 2017

 In order to make your experience even better, we have just the event for you: Armada Talks!
 We have gathered som true inspirational people that will share their stories about Artificial Intelligence, innovation & digitalization, integration in the modern society, life in space and so much more.
-All talks will be live streamed below and will be available to watch afterwards.
+All talks will be live streamed below and available to watch afterwards.

 Do you want to be inspired by Armada Talks live?
 Then visit KTHB (KTH Library)!